 The short answer would be – it’s a fossilized resin that came from now-extinct trees.
 But if you want a full explanation, it is agreed that the resin of those now-extinct trees must have functioned in the way or similar way to the resin that resides in conifers.
-In other words, most likely it acted as a sealant and streaming down the trunk of a tree protected the tree from dangerous bacteria, fungus, and other threats.
+In other words, most likely it acted as a sealant, and streaming down the trunk of a tree protected the tree from dangerous bacteria, fungus, and other threats.
 If we were to compare a tree to a human, the trunk would its epidermis while the resin would be a band-aid.

 How did amber get here?

-There are two possibilities how resin became the amber that we know and love.
-The most common theory is that the amber fell down when a tree got injured and got buried under the earth where through millions of years the pressure turned it into a dense and hard substance we currently know as amber.
+There are two possibilities of how resin became the amber that we know and love.
+The most common theory is that the amber fell when a tree got injured and got buried under the earth where through millions of years the pressure turned it into a dense and hard substance we currently know as amber.
 Another theory is that when these now-extinct trees decayed and decomposed, they left their sap behind which through millions of years hardened into amber.
 As you say, these two theories are incredibly similar, and it is hard to say which one is the truth.

 Is amber a fossil?

 You may have noticed that some amber stones contain animals or plants.
-This is because when the resin slowly streamed down the trunk of a tree and feel, some animals would get stuck in it.
+This is because when the resin slowly streamed down the trunk of a tree and fell, some animals would get stuck in it.
 Resin is sticky and viscous; thus, a trapped animal had no way to escape and eventually solidified together with the resin.
-In this way these insects and other animals have been perfectly preserved for millions of years.
+In this way, these insects and other animals have been perfectly preserved for millions of years.
 This is very important to scientists as some animals found in the amber are already extinct.
 Nowadays there are ways to carefully remove the animals from the stone and inspect them.
-This allows the scientists to have a better understanding of life millions of years of years ago and compare it to life today.
+This allows the scientists to have a better understanding of life millions of years ago and compare it to life today.